 Criterion A – Species or Population Vulnerability

 Dugongs are listed as VU on the IUCN Red List of Threatened Species, and the species is also listed as a Marine Endangered Species under the Malaysian Fisheries Act 1985 and Fisheries (Control of Endangered Species) Regulation (Amended) 2008.
 Furthermore, the Mersing Archipelago is the only place in Peninsular Malaysia where dugong occurrence is frequent and reliable.
-The population is small and there have been at least eight dugong deaths recorded over the last 3 years (2015 – 2018), most of which were of calves/juvenile individuals (MareCet, unpublished data).
+The population is small and there have been at least 19 dugong deaths recorded between 2015 and 2022, most of which were of calves/juvenile individuals (MareCet, unpublished data).
 A bycatch risk assessment on dugongs at Sibu and Tinggi Islands revealed that the species was most likely to be impacted by the use of gillnets in the surrounding waters (Hines et al., 2020).